LEVC TX: Technical

+In accordance to London taxi regulation, the LEVC TX offers a turning circle of 8.45 m (4.23 m of radius) which made possible by the front wheels that turn up to 63 degrees, instead of the typical 38 degrees.
+The LEVC TX has a range of accessibility features including a wheelchair ramp (deployed by the driver when required), oversized entry doors, an audio induction loop and high contrast grab handles.

 Service history

-The TX took advantage of 2018 Transport for London rules that allowed only zero-emission capable vehicles to become additions to the city's taxi fleet.
+The TX took advantage of Transport for London rules that allowed only zero-emission capable vehicles to become additions to the city's taxi fleet from 2018.
 By February 2018 it was the only taxi capable of meeting these rules.

 By April 2022, over 5,000 TX vehicles has been sold in London, around a third of London's taxi fleet.
 In May 2022, LEVC announced that over 7,000 taxis had been sold worldwide.
+By December 2023, over half of London's taxi fleet were zero emission capable – with the majority being TXs.

+Outside London, the TX5 also serves as a taxi in Austria, Australia, Azerbaijan, China, Denmark, France, Germany, India, Israel, Japan, Poland, Spain and Switzerland.